junxit/us-congress-bills-109/bill.md

 > To provide for the sale, acquisition, conveyance, and exchange of certain real property in the District of Columbia to facilitate the utilization, development, and redevelopment of such property, and for other purposes.

 ## § 1.
-Short title
+Short Title

-This Act may be cited as the “Federal and District of Columbia Government Real Property Act of 2005”.
+This Act may be cited as the “Federal and District of Columbia Government Real Property Act of 2006”.